GEAMER007/GraphwarAssistant/readme.md

 ﻿# 🎯 Graphwar Assistant

-This application generates equations for the game **Graphwar** that accurately approximate the path you want your graph to follow.
+This application generates equations for the game **Graphwar** that accurately approximates the path you want your graph to follow.
 The user plots a path on the screen, and the tool converts it into a chain of step functions, returning an expression that can be directly inserted into the game.
 The expression is automatically copied to the clipboard for easy use.

 Demo video